 About Bye Bye Tongue Tie

-A tongue-tie is when a thin membrane of skin (lingual frenulum) attaches the tongue to the floor of the mouth or the lower gum ridge, which may restrict the tongue's movement.
-It can be attached at the very front tip of the tongue (anterior) the middle of the tongue or or at the back of the tongue (posterior).
+A tongue tie is when a thin membrane of skin (lingual frenulum) attaches the tongue to the floor of the mouth or the lower gum ridge, causing restriction in a tongue's movement.
+It can be attached either at the very front tip of the tongue (anterior) the middle or at the back of the tongue (posterior).

 DIFFICULTIES FOR BABY -

-Unable to latch or latches with difficulty -- Falls asleep quickly -- Unsatisfied and always hungry -- Inadequate weight gain -- Loosing weight -- Slipping off and/or pulling off breast during feeds -- Leaking and dribbling -- Clicking sound during feeds -- Coughing and choking during feeds -- Colic and wind -- Reflux and/or vomiting
+Unable to latch to the breast -- Latches with difficulty -- Falls asleep quickly -- Unsatisfied and always hungry -- Inadequate weight gain -- Loosing weight -- Slipping off the breast -- Pulling off the breast -- Leaking and dribbling during feeds -- Clicking sound during feeds -- Coughing and choking during feeds -- Colic and wind -- Reflux and or vomiting.

 DIFFICULTIES FOR MUM -

-Painful latch -- Sore cracked and/or bleeding nipples -- Engorgement and/or Mastitis -- Misshapen nipples after feeds -- Having to use nipple shields -- Prolonged feeds -- Continuously feeding -- Exhaustion -- Diminished milk supply -- Having to pump/express to maintain supply.
+Painful latch -- Sore cracked and or bleeding nipples -- Engorgement and or Mastitis -- Misshapen lipstick shaped nipples after feeds -- Having to use nipple shields -- Prolonged feeds -- Continuous feeding -- Exhaustion -- Diminished milk supply -- Having to pump/express to maintain supply.